Philology

 it recta ratio, declaring

-such pettifoggery as Arianism, Donatism, even Manichaeism, to be
+such pettifoggery as Arianism, Donatism, even Manichaeism to be

 holds us to principle and abjures anecdotalism.
 As I came of age,